-As at August 31, 2023 the Company had cash and cash equivalents of \$158,840 and a working capital deficiency of \$2,888,362 compared to cash and cash equivalents of \$20,174 and a working capital deficiency of \$3,403,920 as at August 31, 2022.
+As at August 31, 2024 the Company had cash and cash equivalents of \$76,408 and a working capital deficiency of \$3,465,459 compared to cash and cash equivalents of \$158,841 and a working capital deficiency of \$2,888,362 as at August 31, 2023.

-Future development of the Company will depend on the Company's ability to obtain additional financings.
+The future development of the Company will depend on the Company's ability to obtain additional financing.
 In the past, the Company has relied on private placements to meet its cash requirements.
-The Company will need to raise further capital most likely through the equity markets.
-The Company currently intends to raise capital required for completion of the Transformation Process through equity financings.
+The Company will need to raise further capital, most likely through the equity markets.
+The Company currently intends to raise the capital required for the initial development of its Polish concessions through equity financing.

 To continue as a going concern and to meet its corporate objectives, the Company will require additional financing through debt or equity issuances or other available means.
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms advantageous to the Company.
 Factors that could affect the availability of financing include, but are not limited to, the state of international debt, equity and commodity markets, and investor perceptions and expectations.
-Failure to obtain such financing on a timely basis could cause the Company to further reduce capital spending and could lead to the loss of the Primary Concessions, or the failure of the Company to successfully complete the Transformation process due to an inability to demonstrate financial capacity to complete the agreed work programs, if and when determined pursuant to negotiations with the Polish government.
+Failure to obtain such financing on a timely basis could cause the Company to further reduce capital spending and could lead to the loss of the primary concessions.